yuanqing/cuba/README.md

 ### Method 2 &mdash; Give a Service Account view access to the spreadsheet

-The procedure is a bit more involved if link sharing is disabled on the spreadsheet.
+This is if you do not want to enable link sharing on the spreadsheet.

 <details>
 <summary><strong>1.
 Create a Service Account on the Google API Console.</strong></summary>